-This table describes the fees and expenses you may pay if you buy and hold shares of the International Small Company Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the International Small Company Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)\
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

-Management Fee 0.30%
+Management Fee 0.25%

 Other Expenses 0.02%

 Acquired Fund Fees and Expenses 0.12%

-Total Annual Fund Operating Expenses 0.44%
+Total Annual Fund Operating Expenses 0.39%

-\ The "Management Fee" and "Total Annual Fund Operating Expenses" have been adjusted to reflect the decrease in the management fee payable by the Portfolio from 0.38% to 0.30% effective as of February 28, 2021.
+^{} The "Management Fee" and "Total Annual Fund Operating Expenses" have been adjusted to reflect the decrease in the management fee payable by the Portfolio from 0.30% to 0.25% effective as of February 28, 2022.